k8snetworkplumbingwg/multus-cni/doc/how-to-use.md

 ### Create network attachment definition

+The 'NetworkAttachmentDefinition' is used to setup the network attachment, i.e. secondary interface for the pod, There are two ways to configure the 'NetworkAttachmentDefinition' as following:

+- NetworkAttachmentDefinition with json CNI config
+- NetworkAttachmentDefinition with CNI config file

 #### NetworkAttachmentDefinition with json CNI config:

 Following command creates NetworkAttachmentDefinition.
 CNI config is in `config:` field.